 Identifying Flycatchers by Sight

-While some flycatchers, such as the vermilion flycatcher or scissor-tailed flycatcher, are amazingly distinct and instantly recognizable, many others are far less bold.
+While some flycatchers, such as the boldly-colored vermilion flycatcher or the elegant scissor-tailed flycatcher, are amazingly distinct and instantly recognizable, many others are far less obvious.
 Careful observation can help distinguish these birds, however, if birders know what field marks to look for.
-When watching flycatchers, check…
+When watching flycatchers, check:

 - Contrast: Do markings sharply contrast with surrounding color, or are edges blurred?
 Are color changes sharp or just a subtle wash?